manas96/manas96.github.io/photography.md

 ---
 layout: default
 ---
-## Click any photo for more for details
+## Click any photo for more details

 <html>
   <head>